inovex/elements/doc/contributing/04-developing-components.md

 *Hey consumer, the x-icon has been clicked and the chip component should be removed.
 But you decide if you want to remove it.*

-Here's a list of some example events we use:
+Here is a list of some example events we use:

 ```
 checkedChange